 Not sure which travel stroller or baby carrier to buy?
 Don’t miss our posts where we compare all the best travel strollers and the best baby carriers for travel:

-Stroller vs Baby Carrier for the Flight
+Stroller or Baby Carrier for Flying with a Baby

 For the flight, we have always brought our baby in the baby carrier.
 More often than not, we got through security without having to take our baby out of the carrier, which was much easier than emptying and folding up a stroller to put it through the x-ray machine.
 We had the added benefit of having the carrier on the flight with us, in case we needed to spend time walking up and down the aisle.